adbaga/seledka/Payment systems using credit card online.md

   - Use one VCC for particular payments and for particular websites.
 It can help you to manage your expanses also.
   - Set the limit of the credit card so that if there was a data breach or the VCC numbers and data are leamed, it wouldn't make an astronomical bill on your credit card monthly bill.

+  Pros of VCC:

+  - Prevent over expanses because of credit card frauds
+  - help to manage expanses on credit card by dividing one card for certain transaction good or services
+  - You can easily create a limit
+  - Would't affect the main credit card that might has a much higher limit of transaction
+  - You won't need to deal with too many credit card physically

   Cons:

-  - Payment that use subscription system would be interupted
+  - Payment that use subscription system would be interupted if the card expires
   - Available only for online transaction
   - Like having a lot of credit card, it could be a hasle if we don't know how to manage the VCC properly including overspending on stuffs online.

-  In Estonia SEB has provided virtual card, no physical card.
+  In Estonia SEB provides virtual card, no physical card.
 When we order, we can limit our transaction up to 3500 Euro.
 You can apply if you're 18 years old or above and it is valid for 40 days.

+Prepaid Card
   Another alternative is to use prepaid card.
 Based on personal experience, it's really flexible and I believe the safest way if you don't want transaction to be tracked.

   Pros: